martinberlin/cale-idf/main/www-jpg-render/README.md

 =================================

 After discussing the idea of collaborating adding an WiFi download and render example in the epdiy.slack.com we decided to also add a JPG decoding example suggested by @vroland.
 This example is now ported also to Cale-idf so you can use it on your displays.
-There is still a catch and it's that is designed to work using PSRAM and also 16 grayscale capable epapers.
+There is a catch and it's that is designed to work using PSRAM and also 16 grayscale capable epapers.
 But of course analyzing how it's done you can play around with the colors and send the right buffer to any display.
 Comes in 3 versions:

  - **jpg-render.cpp**
     Takes aprox.
 1.5 to 2 seconds to download a 200Kb jpeg.
-Uses a decoded image buffer and has optional JPG dithering (Better to the eye in grayscale transitions)
+Uses a decoded image buffer and has optional JPG dithering (Better to the eye in grayscale transitions) supports monochrome epaper version.
     Has auto-centering for smaller images.

  - **jpg-render-v2.cpp** Takes less time since does not uses a decoded_buffer.
 Uses less RAM and is faster but it looses dithering functionality and auto-centering.